IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 5.  **Verify:**
     Confirm the script runs successfully and data is populated in your MongoDB Atlas collection.

+    **Prioritizing Curated Content:**
+    For the highest quality results, especially for the "Litecoin Basics & FAQ" feature, prioritize ingesting content from the `knowledge_base/` directory:
+    ```bash
+    python ingest_data.py --source_type markdown --source_identifier ../knowledge_base
+    ```
+    (This assumes you are in the `backend/` directory.
+Adjust the path if necessary.)

 If you encounter any issues, please check the terminal output for error messages.